silverstripe/silverstripe-contentreview/README.md

 ## Usage

-To set up a content review schedule the Website responsible needs the permission first.
-It can be set up by and administrator in the Security Admin under the 'Content Permission' for a group.
+To set up content review schedules you need to log in as a user with the 'Set content owners and review dates' permission.
+This can either be an administrator who has all permissions, or by giving a group the specific permission.

 ![](docs/en/images/content-review-permission.png)

-To set a schedule for a page you need to open the `Settings > Content Review` setting for that page.
+To set a content review schedule for a page go to `Settings > Content Review`.

 ![](docs/en/images/content-review-settings.png)